Romanian Constitutional Bar: Legal decisions on the Constitutional Bar

 Currently, there are many decisions of the Constitutional Court of Romania or the European Court of Human Rights on the issue of the organization of the lawyer profession and bars in Romania as a result of the conflict between "classic bars" and "Bota bars", but the practice has long been non-uniform at the level of various courts.

 Appeal in the interest of law

-On September 21, 2015, the High Court of Cassation and Justice ruled in an appeal in the interest of the law (RIL) on the non-unitary practice regarding lawyers in alternative bars.
+On September 21, 2015, the High Court of Cassation and Justice ruled in an recourse in the interest of the law (RIL) on the non-unitary practice regarding lawyers in alternative bars.